picketlink2/as-subsystem/README.md

 # How to install the subsystem  #

-Have sure you have your environment configure with Apache Maven 3.
+Make sure you have your environment configure with Apache Maven 3.

 Use 'mvn clean package' to build the project.